xrrocha/nobocoder/README.md

 Let's dissect this script.

-Loading the dictionary from disk into a set is pleasantly simple!
+Loading the dictionary from disk into a set is pleasantly simple:

 ```scala
 import io.Source